bubblesnet/controller/README.md

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api?username=bubblesnet&show_icons=true)

+This repo is one of 6 repos that make up the BubblesNet project.
+If you've arrived at this repo through the side door (direct search), then you probably want to start at the [documentation repository](https://github.com/bubblesnet/documentation) for this project.
+You can not understand this repo without seeing how it interacts with the other repos.

 The controller is a control, and data collection and analysis service designed to work with the bubblesnet edge-device.
 It consists of: